How to Get on Spotify Playlists in 10 Steps

 One thing that many artists forget when it comes to getting playlisted is the importance of expanding your efforts beyond Spotify itself.

-A well-developed social media following, a distinct and recognizable identity, and a strong presence in your scene all contribute to your overall visibility.
+A well-developed social media following, a distinct and recognizable identity, and a strong presence in your scene and community all contribute to your overall visibility.

-This can trickle down over time to keep you at the forefront of people’s minds, increasing the chances that you’ll be added to listener playlists and beyond.
+Plus, becoming a part of your local scene can trickle down over time to keep you at the forefront of people’s minds, increasing the chances that you’ll be added to local fan’s playlists and beyond.

 It is, of course, essential to direct your social media followers to your Spotify for Artists profile through links in your bios.